-It is crucial to stress the importance of the grantee-subrecipient relationship.
-The grantee is not absolved of its responsibilities by utilizing a subrecipient to carry out project activities; in fact, many of these responsibilities cannot be undertaken by anyone other than the grantee, such as environmental determinations and requesting funds from DLG.
-Further, all KCDBG requirements are applicable to subrecipients in terms of how they carry out project activities (procurement, financial management, labor compliance, acquisition, etc.).
+It is crucial to stress the importance of the subrecipient- local-subrecipient relationship.
+The subrecipient is not absolved of its responsibilities by utilizing a local subrecipient to carry out project activities; in fact, many of these responsibilities cannot be undertaken by anyone other than the state's subrecipient, such as environmental determinations and requesting funds from DLG.
+Further, all CDBG-DR requirements are applicable to subrecipients in terms of how they carry out project activities (procurement, financial management, labor compliance, acquisition, etc.).